enterprise-contract/.github/CONTRIBUTING.md

 ### Pull Requests

 All changes must come from a pull request (PR) and cannot be directly committed.
-While anyone can engage in activity on a PR, pull requests are only approved by team members.
+While anyone can engage in activity on a PR, pull requests may only be approved by team members.

 Before a pull request can be merged:
 * The PR body should contain a line similar to one of the following: